lumail/lumail/API.md

     * Set the value of the given key.
     * The value might be a string or an array (table of strings with integer indexes).

+If the function `Config.key_changed` is defined it will be invoked whenever a key has a value updated.

 Sample code:

      lumail --no-curses --load-file ./config.lua